deekshameshram777/Ansible-Automation-Azure/README.md

 2. An Ansible playbook (update_tags.yml) to execute the shell script in an automated fashion.

 ## Features
-✅ Automates the tagging process for Azure resources using input from a CSV file.
+✅ Automates the tagging process for Azure resources using input from a CSV file. <br />
-✅ Dynamically handles multiple tags per resource.
+✅ Dynamically handles multiple tags per resource. <br />
-✅ Scalable and reusable for large Azure environments.
+✅ Scalable and reusable for large Azure environments. <br />
-✅ Reduces human error and saves time compared to manual tagging.
+✅ Reduces human error and saves time compared to manual tagging. <br />
 ✅ Easily integrates with CI/CD pipelines for continuous automation.

 ## Getting Started

 ### Prerequisites
-**Azure CLI:** Install and configure Azure CLI.
+**Azure CLI:** Install and configure Azure CLI. <br />
 **Ansible:** Install Ansible.

 ## Usage